 - 1. Off school grounds at a school activity, function, or event. - 2.
 Traveling to or from school or a school activity, function, or event.

-The following behaviors are prohibited by our general education students and our special education students, unless an individualized education program (IEP) is implemented.
+The following behaviors are prohibited by our students, unless an individualized education program (IEP) is implemented.
 Such misconduct or substantial disobedience is defined to include, but is not limited to, the following acts: